ISSA Nutritionist Study Guide

 Protein and Athletes

-Athletes typically need a diet that is protein high since they place a high demand on their body.
+Athletes typically need a diet that is protein high since they place a high demand on their bodies.

-Differing types of exercise and intensities are going to require this protein in varying amounts.
+Differing types of exercise and intensities will require this protein in varying amounts.

 Nutrition coaches should work to consider a few things when making their protein suggestions for their athletes.